Our Team

 Abbie Ha

 Hi!
-My name is Abbie and I am a senior at New Trier Township High School.
-I am passionate about supporting young artists in their journey, and also channeling creative expression to champion political change.
-We have made it our responsibility to utilize our assets to uplift the voices of those faced with injustice.
+My name is Abbie, and I am a senior at New Trier Township High School.
+I have always been enraptured by the impact of art on all the aspects of my life and how it has come to enrich my experience in this world.
+In light of this love, I have made it a lifelong mission to bring art to everyone.
+We have made it our responsibility to utilize our artistic passions to uplift the voices of those faced with injustice.
 Art is not just a medium of technical expertise, but a rationalization that unveils how our own essence informs the physical and abstract world around us.
 I use art not only as a tool to express or state, but to bring people together and build community.
-Art is so powerful in its influence on emotion, and by integrating the arts with humanities, I believe that we can be a vessel to a more empathetic world.
+Art is so powerful in its influence on emotion, and by integrating the arts with humanities, I believe that we can be a vessel to a more compassionate world.

 El Thelen